Interview Flow

 • 3.
 Business Growth: Marketing/sales strategies that helped you grow

 • 4.
-Business Lessons: One or two big mistakes and lessons learned
+Business Lessons: One or two big struggles and lessons learned

 • 5.
 Lightning Round: 7 ‘quick fire' questions to close the interview